TulipSolutions/tecl/docs/src/getting-started/create-order.rst

         The code snippet below shows the main method from the previous tutorial along with code required for user and message authentication.
         Note that the mac provided to the interceptor must be an HMAC-SHA256.
-        The snippet also creates a new client side stub stub and runs a to-be-created function :code:`createOrder`.
+        The snippet also creates a new client side stub and runs a to-be-created function :code:`createOrder`.

         .. literalinclude:: /examples/java/hello_exchange/HelloExchange.java
             :lines: 112-149